edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 pnpx tailwindcss init -p
 ```

 This will create your **tailwind.config.js** and **postcss.config.js** files.
 No change is needed in the postcss file.
-You will edit the tailwind file, it should look like this.
+You will edit the TailwindCSS config file, it should look like this.

 ```javascript
 /** @type {import('tailwindcss').Config} */